Bill Foster (basketball, born 1929): Duke

 Foster guided Duke to a 113–64 (.638) record from 1974 to 1980.
 He was named ACC Coach of the Year in 1978 and led Duke to two ACC men's basketball tournament titles, two Big Four titles, an ACC regular season title in 1979, and an appearance in the 1978 NCAA Final Four, where they finished NCAA runner-up.
 While Foster is overlooked in the wake of the achievements of Duke coaches Mike Krzyzewski and Vic Bubas, the Foster era returned Duke to national prominence and paved the way for Krzyzewski's success.

 He was one of two men's basketball head coaches named Bill Foster in the Atlantic Coast Conference (ACC) from 1975 to 1980.
 The other was at Clemson University.
-Neither were related to each other.
+They were not related to each other.
 Nicknames were used to differentiate the two, with the Blue Devils coach referred to as Duke Foster and the other as Clem Foster.
 Upon leaving the ACC for his next coaching assignment, Duke Foster became Chicken Foster.